flapjack/flapjack.io/source/packages.flapjack.io/README.md

 ## Push to S3:

-From the root of the packages.flapjack.io repository, run:
+From within the root directory of the flapjack.io repo run:

 ```bash
 bundle exec middleman build